Frojd/Wagtail-Pipit/Client-Project/README.md

 ## License

-Example-Project is released under the MIT license.
+Client-Project is released under the MIT license.